11 Ways To Demonstrate Your Leadership Skills at Work

 11. Find a role model

 To find the ideal mentor, think about where you envision yourself professionally in 10 or 20 years.
-Consider the challenges you will need to overcome and the skills you will need to master.
+Consider the challenges you'll need to overcome and the skills you'll need to master.
 Even if your mentor works for another company or in another industry, you can learn critical leadership skills and gain guidance from someone you admire professionally.